Ozzfest: 2007: free fest

-2008-2018: final decade
+2008-2018: final decade and future

 2008

 Questions over whether the event would be held in 2008 began when in April that year Ozzy Osbourne announced that he would be headlining the Canadian Monsters of Rock festival.
 The 2008 version of the festival took place for only one date at Pizza Hut Park in Frisco, Texas on 9 August 2008.
 The line-up featured Metallica and Ozzy Osbourne as the headliner bands, as well as other acts such as Jonathan Davis (frontman of Korn), Sevendust, DevilDriver, Serj Tankian (frontman of System of a Down), Cavalera Conspiracy, Shadows Fall, Apocalyptica and In This Moment.
 Along with the two main stages was a third, named the Texas Stage, which, according to Sharon Osbourne, featured such Texas-based bands as The Sword, Drowning Pool, Goatwhore, Soilent Green and Rigor Mortis.

 The Canadian Version of "The Monsters of Rock" was held exclusively on 26 July 2008 at the McMahon Stadium located in Calgary, Alberta, Canada.
 It was also scheduled as a "one time only" event.
 The main attraction for the festival of heavy metal and mayhem were metal giants Judas Priest and the headliner, Ozzy Osbourne.
 In addition, various other "big league" heavy metal outfits attended the festivities.
 The following bands preceded the two main attractions: Serj Tankian, Hatebreed, Cavalera Conspiracy, Shadows Fall, Canadian metal unit Voivod, Testament, 3 Inches of Blood, Priestess, Zimmers Hole, and Dillinger Escape Plan.